OctopusDeploy/docs/docs/packaging-applications/creating-packages/creating-zip-packages.md

 position: 2
 ---

-In **Octo version 3.3.8** we have expanded the functionality of the `pack` command to allow creating **zip** packages in addition to **NuGet** packages.
+In **Octo 3.3.8** we have expanded the functionality of the `pack` command to allow creating **zip** packages in addition to **NuGet** packages.
 All examples on this page assumes that you have installed octo as a global tool using dotnet core which makes octo available as a command via the dotnet cli.
 This is our preferred method for installing and working with Octo.
 You can refer to [Octo Command Line Documentation](/docs/api-and-integration/octo.exe-command-line/index.md) for other methods to install Octo.

 This page describes how to use `Octo` to create **zip** packages.
 You could use any zip program or library, but **octo pack** will:

-- help you get the filename format correct.
+- Help you get the filename format correct.
-- ensure file timestamps are retained when extracting which helps with some forms of content delivery networks (CDN) and caching.
+- Ensure file timestamps are retained when extracting which helps with some forms of content delivery networks (CDN) and caching.
-- ensure [delta compression for package transfers](/docs/deployment-examples/deploying-packages/delta-compression-for-package-transfers.md) works as expected.
+- Ensure [delta compression for package transfers](/docs/deployment-examples/deploying-packages/delta-compression-for-package-transfers.md) works as expected.
 - Avoid [known issues](/docs/packaging-applications/creating-packages/creating-zip-packages.md) with other compression libraries.

 To create a zip package of the application, open a command prompt and change directory to where the application is located.